-BestCrypt Volume Encryption supports hardware SafeNet (former Aladdin) eToken Pro and eToken Java devices.
-Aladdin eToken is a small removable device connected to USB port and designed to store data in a secure form.
-BestCrypt Volume Encryption supports the use of USB drives for this purpose, users can also store encryption keys on eToken devices.
+BestCrypt Volume Encryption supports hardware SafeNet eToken and Yubikey devices.
+They are small removable devices connected to the USB port and designed to store data in a secure form.
+While BestCrypt Volume Encryption supports the use of USB drives for this purpose, users can also store encryption keys on eToken devices.
 Regardless of a userís hardware of choice, this type of two-factor authentication allows users to store encryption keys separate from their encrypted computers for an added level of security.

-As a result, to get access to an encrypted volume the user should insert eToken to USB port and enter an appropriate password.
-Your encrypted data cannot be accessed without any of these Two Factors - without the password or without eToken device.
+To gain access to an encrypted volume, a user must insert eToken, Yubikey or USB stick and enter an appropriate password.
+Encrypted data cannot be accessed without any of these Two Factors - without the password or without the removable device.

 BestCrypt Volume Encryption allows the user to encrypt System and Boot volumes.
-When the user encrypts System/Boot volume, he/she must enter an appropriate password before computer starts loading Windows operating system.
-Without the password BestCrypt Volume Encryption will not be able to transparently decrypt the disk sectors where Windows stores system files.
-Hence, without the password (and hardware eToken, if used) it is impossible to boot computer where System / Boot volume(s) are encrypted.
+When the user encrypts System/Boot volume, he/she must enter an appropriate password before the computer starts loading the Windows operating system.
+Without the password, BestCrypt Volume Encryption will not be able to transparently decrypt the disk sectors where Windows stores system files.
+Hence, without the password (and hardware eToken, if used) it is impossible to boot a computer where the System / Boot volume(s) are encrypted.